anoukperq/reuseable_snippets/onepager met propositie.md

 Most companies are perfectly capable of publishing their content in one or two languages.
 Time to market is acceptable, costs are within range and usually these are languages that someone in house can assess.
 The trouble starts when internationalization is taking off and publishing is necessary in 3 languages or more.
-All of the sudden, the process of multilingual publishing starts to hurt.
+All of a sudden, the process of multilingual publishing starts to hurt.
 This potentially seriously endangers the international expansion.

 In most cases companies turn to a translation agency for help, leaving their internal processes for content creation and publishing as they are.
-Usually, they find that not only have costs increased by a factor 2, a lot of effort is still required and the time to market and quality is still not what would be ideal in order to reach the international challenges of the company.
+Usually, they find that not only costs have increased by a factor 2, a lot of effort is still required and the time to market and quality is still not what would be ideal in order to reach the international challenges of the company.

 In many organizations the opportunity costs of a broken translation process are substantial.